 Becoming a doula can be a fulfilling and exciting journey and a great opportunity for personal development and learning.
 We hope that you meet lots of wonderful people along the way and enjoy developing your doula skills.

 “My own journey began at the birth of my friend’s son.
-Through this experience I began to realise the potential of loving support.
-I attended more and more births
+Through this experience I began to realise the potential of loving support.”
+Suzanne, birth and postnatal doula

 We feel it’s often helpful to make clear that becoming a doula is a journey of growth and development.
-Completing a course is just your first step on this journey; because it’s only by working with clients, talking with your Mentor, meeting other doulas at study events and other meetings, both local and national, that we all continue to learn and develop our practice.
+Completing a course is just your first step on this journey; because it’s only by working with clients, talking with your Mentor/Doula Companion, meeting other doulas at study events and other meetings, both local and national, that we all continue to learn and develop our practice.
 See the Developing Doulas 7Cs for our guiding principles.

 What Doulas Do

-The realities of Life as a Mentored Doula
+The realities of life as a new doula

 Impact on your Life